ShaunCurtis/GitHubSite/site/A-Blazor-Database-Primer/Chapter-5.md

 ### Program.cs

-As a web project the project must have a `Main`, so we give it an empty `Main`.
+A web project must have a `Main`, so we give it an empty one..

 ```csharp
 namespace BlazorDB.Controllers